raymondkeogh/gameoflife/README.md

 **Imagery:**

  - The imagery used in the logo reflects the the presentation of the game of life with the cells tapering off at the edges.

+ - Within the canvas a custom made cursor icon has be made to resemble a pipette alluding to the original idea of the canvas, cells and simulations similarity to that of a culture growing in a petri dish.

  - The round screen around the canvas element should give the feeling of looking through the lense of a microscope.
 This effect is quite basic at the moment for reasons mentioned in the Constraints section.